 Recently Chalk collaborated with Dr. Heidi Hayes Jacobs to bring thousands of educators free professional development seminars focusing on curriculum mapping.
-We wanted to share what we learned from these sessions and some key takeaways that might help your school.
+We wanted to share the curriculum statistics we learned from these sessions and some key takeaways that might help your school.

 From our survey which tallied thousands of responses, we found that only 23% of schools in the US have their entire curriculum mapped out, and of those 14.7% rarely review their own maps.
 Also, over 19% of schools have some maps in place and still in the process of curriculum mapping.

 It was shocking that 20% of schools have not mapped their curriculum at all.
 That’s a staggering number!
 That’s a lot of schools’s not working on creating a blueprint that guides student success.